Tracardi/documentation/docs/docs/qa/what_is_the_difference_between_os_and_commercial.md

 delve into the unique features provided by the commercial version, which are designed to streamline customer engagement and optimize workflows.

+### License

+Commercial Tracardi is sold with license that allows to resell the system to your customers.

 ### Unique Features of the Commercial Version

 ### Parallel Processing